matrix-org/matrix.org/jekyll/_posts/guides/2018-09-21-usage-of-the-matrix-js-sdk.md

 ## Further

 There is much, much more to Matrix, the Client-Server API and the [matrix-js-sdk], but this guide should give some understanding of simple usage.
-We'll cover more detail in subsequent guides, but for now you can take a look at [other examples in the matrix-js-sdk itself](https://github.com/matrix-org/matrix-js-sdk/tree/master/examples), and also the [Matrix Client-Server API] which it implements.
+In subsequent guides we'll cover more detail and also explore projects you can build on top, such as IoT controls and chatbot interfaces.
+For now you can take a look at [other examples in the matrix-js-sdk itself](https://github.com/matrix-org/matrix-js-sdk/tree/master/examples), and also the [Matrix Client-Server API] which it implements.

 [Matrix Client-Server API]: https://matrix.org/docs/spec/client_server/latest.html
 [matrix-js-sdk]: https://github.com/matrix-org/matrix-js-sdk/